Discover the Benefits and Applications of Voice Coil Actuators

 Figure 20 - Winding losses results

-Figures 21a) and 21b) display the final temperature of the voice coil actuator for 20V and 200V, respectively.
-The temperature is generated inside the coil, due to copper loss, then it propagates to the whole system by conduction.
+Figures 21a) and 21b) depict the final temperature distribution within the voice coil actuator for 20V and 200V, respectively.
+The heat generated inside the coil, attributed to copper losses, subsequently diffuses throughout the entire system via conduction.

 Temperature results, a) 20V, b) 200V